mjishnu/pypdl/README.md

 - `completed`: A list of tuples where each tuple contains the URL of the download and the result of the download.
 - `failed`: A list of URLs for which the download failed.
 - `remaining`: A list of remaining download tasks.
+- `logger`: The logger object used for logging messages.

 #### Methods